 Getting the Best Results

 There's an art to using color sticks, and you may need to practice a bit before you get your technique down pat.
 Lightly apply whichever product you use under very good light so you can see what you're doing.
-If you still see some gray, apply a little more.
-This way you can avoid putting on too much all at once, which can result in unsightly clumps that flake off your hair, especially when you run a brush through it.
+If you still see some gray, roots, or want a more intense shade, apply a little more.
+That way you can avoid putting on too much all at once.
+Why is this essential?
+You can avoid unsightly clumps that flake off your hair during the day or when you brush it.

-Hair color sticks come at a reasonable price, and they can even help you save money since you won't need a full dye job every time your roots start peeking through.
-Try experimenting with crayons, markers and brush applicators to see which one delivers the kind of coverage you desire and feels the easiest to use.
-Once you find a color stick in a shade you love, you'll never have to worry about your gray showing again.
+Hair color sticks come at a reasonable price and can help you save money.
+Try experimenting with crayons, markers and brush applicators to see which one delivers the coverage you desire and is easiest to use.
+Once you find a color stick in a shade you love, you'll never have to worry about grays, roots, or bland looking hair again.